The Court has prepared materials to assist a pro se party who

 PROCEDURES FOLLOWING THE COURT'S DECISION

-party may file a petition asking that the panel of three
+a summary order and judgment disposing of the appeal, a party may file a petition asking that the panel

 Also, within 14 days after the Court files the decision in a

 case, the winning party may seek costs of bringing or